kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 takes too long for interactive speed, so timeout should be carefully considered to prevent user from waiting too long to see their results.

-#### Template API Stability
-##### Risk

-If templates are written to target a specific OpenAPI version, then changes to the format would case templates to be broken.
-It is a goal of this KEP to be more maintainable than the current verison.
-If we risk templates breaking due to format changes, that voids the goals of the KEP.

-This is only a risk of users are allowed to specify their own templates.
-If all templates are maintained internally, then API stability it is something to consider but not necessarily a requirement.

-##### Mitigation

-TBD

 #### OpenAPI serialization time
 ##### Risk